 Kansas City, Missouri is a UNESCO City of Music and a member of UNESCO Creative Cities Network.
 The Kansas City Museum is proud and honored to be a partner with UNESCO Creative City-KC.
-As a partner, the Museum collaborates with UNESCO Creative City-KC, led by Anita Dixon, to develop and implement programming and initiatives (such as creative placemaking) for the Kansas City Museum, KC Parks, and our community.
+As a partner, the Museum collaborates with UNESCO Creative City-KC, led by Anita Dixon, to develop and implement programming and initiatives (such as creative placemaking) for the Kansas City Museum and our community.

 On November 6, 2017, Ms. Irina Bokova the Director-General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) informed the City of Kansas City, Missouri that the City’s application to be recognized as a UNESCO Creative City of Music was accepted.

 As a member of the UNESCO Creative Cities Network, Kansas City has an unique opportunity to continue our national leadership on sustainable development.
 This designation and membership provides Kansas City with a unique opportunity to support our City’s on-going work to address climate change, integrate the arts into the development of the City, and to pursue sustainable, inclusive, and equitable development practices moving forward.
 In particular, the designation will require Kansas City to make progress on affordable housing goals and other sustainable city development principles.